twentylemon/flow/README.md

 What is a Sick Flow?
 --------------------
 A flow is usually called a stream.
 But if I called the library "Stream" I couldn't say "sick flow" all the time.
-I'll use flow and stream interchangeably, just know that a stream is a source of data, data that would want to do things with.
+I'll use flow and stream interchangeably, just know that a stream is a forward, single-pass source of data, data that would want to do things with.

 Creating a Sick Flow
 --------------------